onlyjus/Pibrewery/README.md

 digita converter (ADC) is needed.
 For this project, I used an ADS1115 from adafruit.
 It is a 16 bit I2C ADC PGA.

+### Pump Control
+To control a recirculation pump during mashing, a motor controller that can support the current and voltage of the pump is required.
+I used a 12v Solar Circulation Pump and a Adafruit Raspberry Pi Motor Hat.

 ## Contributors
 - Justin Weber